Nintendo Game Card: Switch 2 enhanced game cards

-Repackaged Nintendo Switch games for the Switch 2 featuring both the game in original Switch format and Switch 2-exclusive upgrades known as "upgrade packs" that contained enhancements (and in some cases additional features) in one game card are known as "Nintendo Switch 2 Edition" game cards.
-These can be used on both the original Switch and Switch 2 systems, where they can be played on the original Switch as if it were a copy of the original Switch game, unlike Switch 2 exclusive game cards.
-There are no physical distinctions between Switch 2 exclusive game cards and "Nintendo Switch 2 Edition" game cards aside from a "Nintendo Switch 2 Edition" label and a unique identifier located on the game card's label in the latter.
-The "Nintendo Switch 2 Edition" game cards use the same 64 GB capacity as with standard Switch 2 game cards to store both the original Switch software alongside Switch 2 upgrades to said software.
+Repackaged Nintendo Switch games for the Switch 2 featuring both the game in original Switch format and Switch 2 exclusive upgrades, are officially known as "Nintendo Switch 2 Edition" game cards.
+These are enhanced original Switch game cards that can be used on both the original Switch and Switch 2 systems.
+If inserted into the original Switch console, they will act as if it were a copy of the original Switch game, unlike Switch 2 exclusive game cards.

+These cards can be identified by a unique serial number located on the game card's label indicating Switch 2 enhanced game cards as well as the text reading "Nintendo Switch 2 Edition".
+It uses the same 64 GB capacity as with Switch 2 game cards to store both the original Switch software alongside Switch 2 upgrades to said software.